 globalReview is our simple yet professional web solution for in-country review and quality management for translations created in SDL Trados Studio, GroupShare, or WorldServer.

-Here you can watch two short videos on globalReview.
+Here you can watch a short video on globalReview.

 Project managers simply upload translated Trados files to the web platform.
 These files are then automatically prepared for the reviewer, who can conveniently review and edit them in a tabular format, segment by segment or paragraph by paragraph (if this option is defined in SDL Trados Studio).
 The reviewer even sees details such as translation memory match information for each segment as well as allowed and forbidden terminology from the integrated termbase.
 “Tags” are displayed in a compact, graphical format and are protected.